Pirimid/financial-documents-ocr-deep-learning/README.md

 ![sample_csv](images/sample_csv.PNG)

 In the above two pictures, the first one is the image of the pdf file and the second one is of the `csv` file that is generated from by the `pdftotext` library.
-The example taken is to show the capability of the library to extract the tables and data at the same time in meaningful day.
+The example taken is to show the capability of the library to extract the tables and data at the same time in meaningful way.
+After that anyone can apply regular extractions to get the most out of the data from the csv file.
+We have added some files in `data` folder as examples.

     Requirments to use `pdftotext` are:
      1. OS - Linux